ansible/community-docs/CONTRIBUTING.md

 ```bash
 ansible-test integration test_mysql_user --docker -vvv
 ```

+If you need to run the tests against a specific distribution, see step 13.

 There are two possible outcomes:
 a) They have failed.
 Look at the output of the command.